baltimorecounty/react-questionnaire--old/creating-a-new-questionnaire.md

 ### The User has NO problems with the guide

 In this step we simply want to thank the user for taking the questionnaire and end it.
 If we look options for question 1, we see that the next step has an id of 3.
-That id, doesn't exist, so lets create it!
+That id doesn't exist, so lets create it!

 ```javascript
 var bcQuestionnaire = {